material-components/material-components-ios/docs/build-env/README.md

 ### Xcode

-The core team tests against **Xcode 9.0, Xcode 9.2, Xcode 9.4, and Swift 3.2**.
+The core team tests against **Xcode 10.0 and Swift 3.2**.
-Swift 4 support is added whenever possible and will be the standard when Xcode 8 support is dropped in 2018.
+Swift 4 support is added whenever possible and will be the standard when Xcode 8 support is dropped.

 ### iOS